fivetran/dbt_netsuite/README.md

     netsuite2__multibook_accounting_enabled: true # False by default.
 ```

-**IMPORTANT**: If you are using multi-book accounting, this variable must be set to true, or you will see test failures in your data.
+**IMPORTANT**: If you are using multi-book accounting, this variable must be set to true, or you see test failures in your data.

 #### To Subsidiary (Netsuite2 only)
 To include `to_subsidiary_id` and `to_subsidiary_name` columns in the end models, set the below variable to `true` in your `dbt_project.yml`.
 This feature is disabled by default.
-You will also need to be using exchange rates, which is enabled by default.
+You also need to be using exchange rates, which is enabled by default.

 >Notes:
-> - If you choose to enable this feature, this will add rows for transactions where `to_subsidiary` is not a top-level subsidiary.
+> - If you choose to enable this feature, this adds rows for transactions where `to_subsidiary` is not a top-level subsidiary.
 Your downstream use cases may need to be adjusted.
 > - The surrogate keys for the end models are dynamically generated depending on the enabled/disabled features, so adding these rows will not cause test failures.
 > - If you are leveraging a `*_pass_through_columns` variable to include the added columns, you may need to remove them to avoid a duplicate column error.